LuisMayo/ace-attorney-discord-bot/README.md

  Telegram bot that turns comment chains into ace attorney scenes.
 Inspired by and using https://github.com/micah5/ace-attorney-reddit-bot
  Currently [being executed](https://discord.com/oauth2/authorize?client_id=806980920544460831&permissions=100352&scope=bot).

+ For any problem that may be encountered, you can join the [discord support server](https://discord.gg/pcS4MPbRDU) and we'll try to fix it

  Check also the [Twiitter](https://github.com/LuisMayo/ace-attorney-twitter-bot), [Reddit](https://github.com/micah5/ace-attorney-reddit-bot) and [Telegram](https://github.com/LuisMayo/ace-attorney-telegram-bot) bots!

 ## Getting Started

 ### Prerequisites
+Everything included in [/ace-attoney-bot/Readme.md](https://github.com/LuisMayo/ace-attorney-bot/blob/main/README.md).
+Which has been copied here for easy of use

  - Python 3
  - Discord Bot Token.
 Obtain it from [Discord developer portal](https://discord.com/developers/)
  - Ace Attorney data.
 Download it [here](https://drive.google.com/drive/folders/1jNpnB3pjHFvOyrfZ-WxlOXNaZ-XH4INx?usp=sharing) and put them in `./assets/`
+ - FFMPEG instalation.
+In most Linux distros it should be available in the default package manager, although it may have some caveats (check note below).
+In Windows systems it'd include downloading a [pre-compiled zip folder](https://ffmpeg.org/download.html#build-windows), extracting it and adding the /bin folder into the [system path](https://helpdeskgeek.com/windows-10/add-windows-path-environment-variable/)

 ### Installing